Hexahedron

 be seen as

-a primary form giver and his concepts should be tested.
+a primary form giver and his concepts should be tested at various scales of recursion [future link].

 The traditional city will not gracefully evolve from